 - 60 g (1/3 cup) sugar

 - 40 ml (3 tbsp) vegetable oil

 - 1 to 2 teaspoons water

-- Pour the water in into a bowl and add the yeast.
+Pour the water in into a bowl and add the yeast.
 Mix until the yeast dissolves.
-Add the flour and the eggs and knead with an electric mixer using the dough hook on a low speed for 30 seconds.
+Add the flour and the egg and knead with an electric mixer using the dough hook on a low speed for 30 seconds.